-- On Road Diesel Vehicle - o Buses, medium-duty trucks, and heavy-duty trucks (16,001 GVWR and over) - o Be registered with the Rhode Island Division of Motor Vehicles; - o Be kept or garaged in Rhode Island as indicated on the vehicle registration issued by the Division of Motor Vehicles; and
+- On-Road Diesel Vehicle - o School buses (Type A, B, C, and D); - o Medium and heavy-duty trucks (16,001 GVWR and over); - o Be registered with the Rhode Island Division of Motor Vehicles;

-- o The applicant shall certify to the Department on the application that fifty percent (50%) or more of the vehicle miles traveled, or hours of operation, shall be projected to be in Rhode Island for at least five (5) years following the reimbursement grant award. - o The applicant must commit to reporting usage information for at least five (5) years following the reimbursement grant award.
+- Be kept or garaged in Rhode Island as indicated on the vehicle registration issued by the Division of Motor Vehicles; and - The applicant shall certify to the Department on the application that fifty percent (50%) or more of the vehicle miles traveled or hours of operation shall be projected to be in Rhode Island for at least five (5) years following the reimbursement grant award. - The applicant must commit to reporting usage information for at least five (5) years following the reimbursement grant award.